mitre-attack/car/docs/index.md

 * the actual creation of the analytic to detect the identified behaviors

 CAR is intended to be shared with cyber-defenders throughout the community.

+[This](https://www.mitre.org/publications/technical-papers/ttp-based-hunting) white paper on TTP-based hunting provides some useful insight into many of these activities.

 ## CAR and ATT&CK